unchangingConstant/student-tracker/README.md

 ### Stack

-- Java Maven for project management
+- Maven for project management
-- JavaFX for frontend
+- JavaFX for GUI
 - JDBI/SQLite for database
+- Guice for dependency injection
+- Mockito / Instancio for testing
 - Panteleyev's JPackage plugin for deployment

 ## Contribute